Kherson: Locals' trepidation as Russians prepare withdrawal

 When the Russians drove into Kherson in March, virtually unopposed, they cannot have imagined they would be getting ready to leave a mere eight months later.

-But by the time Moscow orchestrated its much delayed "referendum" in early September, paving the way for Kherson and three other regions of Ukraine to become part of Russia, the tide was already turning,
+But by the time Moscow orchestrated its much delayed "referendum" in early September, paving the way for Kherson and three other regions of Ukraine to become part of Russia, the tide was already turning.

 From late July onwards, Ukraine's military began the assiduous, pinpoint business of cutting Russian forces on the "right" (western) bank of the Dnipro River off from their supply lines to the south and the east.